Adolescent and young adult service

-Our service is designed to understand what you as an adolescent or young adult is going through.
-We also aim to help you come to understand this better for yourself and if your parents are struggling as well, we can meet with them separately.
+We aim to understand what you as a young person or young adult are going through and help you to understand this better for yourself.
+If your parents are struggling as well, we can meet with them separately.

 We draw on our knowledge of working with issues affecting this age group.
 Central to our work is the individual: your own experience of what it’s like being an adolescent or young adult, and the ways in which you understand what’s been troubling you.

-We offer different models of therapy but mainly think about emotional wellbeing from a psychoanalytic perspective.
-This is a way of understanding how we think, feel and act that considers the influence of relationships, past and present.
+We offer different types of therapy but mainly concentrate on your emotional wellbeing to help understand how you think, feel and act while considering the influence of relationships, past and present.
 It also promotes greater self-awareness so that we might notice and feel more in control of the unhelpful ways we can find ourselves acting and feeling, often without even thinking.
-Often these were helpful ways of coping at one time in our lives but may not be so helpful anymore and feel as if they’re holding us back.

 We initially offer a consultation that allows us to think with you about your needs within a psychoanalytic framework, which typically consists of a series of four meetings to help you to think about your difficulties and what therapy might be helpful in the long-term, if anything.
 During the consultation your therapist talks with you about the different types of therapy we offer and explains the benefits and downsides.